 And then, of course, came fragrances.
 Being Cartier, not just any fragrances: perfumes designed to ‘adorn the skin like invisible and intimate precious gems.’
 So naturally, they must be created with true olfactory craftsmanship, from rare and luxurious ingredients.
 And the bottles, by definition, must catch the eye.

 In fact, with the appointment of Mathilde Laurent as in-house perfumer, Cartier has entered a new era in fragrance; she is unquestionably one of the most exciting ‘noses’ on the planet,.
-Mathilde established the Maison de Cartier in the world of ‘haute parfumerie’ with Les Heures de Parfum: fragrances which take us round the clock with their different moods – and which has earned her several French Fragrance Foundation Awards.
+Mathilde established the Maison de Cartier in the world of ‘haute parfumerie’ with Les Heures de Parfum: fragrances (many of them ‘shareable’) which take us round the clock with their different moods – and which have earned her several French Fragrance Foundation Awards.

 Asked to characterise Cartier style, by perfume website Cafleurebon, Mathilde Laurent explained: ‘It is the same as in jewellery.
 We use wonderful ingredients and very few ingredients.
 When you have a wonderful diamond or stone, you don’t need to put many, many small stones of many colours – because you have a wonderful piece of jewellery already…’

-Mathilde Laurent’s creation of Cartier La Panthère has been widely acclaimed: a truly modern interpretation of the so-sophisticated Chypre fragrance family, with gardenia at its heart.
+Mathilde Laurent’s creation of Cartier La Panthère has been especially widely acclaimed: a truly modern interpretation of the so-sophisticated Chypre fragrance family, with gardenia at its heart.
 ‘This raw yet warm, feral yet fruity floral Chypre has me in a daze,’ commented Katie Chutzpah, Jasmine Award-winning blogger, calling it ‘a slinky beast’.
 The review continues: ‘Gardenias explode and are tamed with the crack of the whip, while Chypre-like mossiness and musk combine to make this concoction quite the temptress…’